blueskypie/wfr/cran-comments.md

 > Good Practice
 attach has the side effect of altering the search path and this can easily lead to the wrong object of a particular name being found.
 People do often forget to detach databases.

-The warning and note are due to the following three consecutive lines of code in function `showObj`
+The NOTE is due to the following three consecutive lines of code in function `showObj`
 ```r
         attach(rImageFn,name="rImage", pos=2)
         obj1=get("OBJ2",pos = 2)
         detach(name="rImage", pos=2)
 ```
 This package gives the users option to save work image, and maybe later `attach` the image to retreive objects.
-The `attach` is quickly followed by a `detach`.
+The `attach` is closely followed by a `detach`.
 So I hope it is OK.